GreatWizard/mullet/README.md

 This should eventually be able to be opened with the next stable KiCad release, but for now it can only be opened and edited with nightly builds.

 ***When using a KiCad nightly build please take caution with any other projects that need to remain compatible with older builds of KiCad.
-Saving them with a nightly build will make them incompatible with past stable builds.***
+Saving them with a nightly build will make them incompatible with past stable builds because of new features not yet implemented.***

 ![](https://i.imgur.com/4ngeYQD.png)
 ![](./images/topRender.jpg)